kmjennison/dfp-prebid-setup/README.md

   * Delete `key.p12`.
 4. Make a copy of `googleads.example.yaml` and name it `googleads.yaml`.
 5. In `googleads.yaml`, set the required fields:
-  * `application_name` is the name of the application you set up for your Google developer credentials
+  * `application_name` is the name of the application you used to get your Google developer credentials
   * `network_code` is your DFP network number; e.g., for `https://www.google.com/dfp/12398712#delivery`, the network code is `12398712`.
   * `service_account_email` is the account email for the Google developer credentials